nora-bruns/picdatalab/home/index.md

 ---
 layout: page
-title: Welcome to the Pediatric Intensive Care Data Lab
+title: About the PIC Data Lab
 last_modified_at: 2025-02-25
 no_link_title: false
 no_excerpt: false